-''' application/postscript application/vnd.cups-raw 0 - application/vnd.cups-postscript application/vnd.cups-raw 0 - '''
+application/postscript application/vnd.cups-raw 0 application/vnd.cups-postscript application/vnd.cups-raw 0 - and would effectively send all files to the backend without further processing.

 This would prevent all Postscript files from being filtered (rather, they will go thru the virtual "nullfilter" denoted with "-").
 This could only be useful for PS printers.
 If you want to print PS code on non-PS printers an entry as follows could be useful: